NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 # From Flow Framework to Rubix OS

-Any Rubix Compute can be updated/migratred by Nube iO at anytime upon request by support@nube-io.com. <br/>
+Nube iO is fully equipped to perform updates or migrations on any Rubix Compute system upon request.
+Should such services be required, please do not hesitate to contact support@nube-io.com for further assistance. <br/><br/>
-The process takes around 5 minutes an no data will be lost during the process.
+The process typically spans approximately 5 minutes, during which no data will be lost.
-Upgrades can sometimes be requried after major firmware releases.
+It's worth noting that upgrades may occasionally become necessary following significant firmware releases.
 <br/>

-:::danger backwards compatible
+:::danger backward compatibility
-Rubix CE is not backwards compatible to the Nube iO Flow Framework or Rubix Platform <br/>
+- Rubix CE does not support backward compatibility with Nube iO Flow Framework or the Rubix Platform. <br/>
-Rubix Wires is not backwards compatible to Rubix Edge Wires <br/>
+- Rubix Wires does not offer backward compatibility with Rubix Edge Wires. <br/>
-`rubix-os` is not compatible on the Nube iO `edge-28`
+- `rubix-os` is incompatible with Nube iO `edge-28`
 :::